-Winship Herr received his PhD from Harvard University in 1982 for studies on recombinant retroviruses in leukemogenic mice with Walter Gilbert.
+As of 2018, Winship Herr is University of Lausanne Professor Emeritus at the CIG.
+He received his PhD from Harvard University in 1982 for studies on recombinant retroviruses in leukemogenic mice with Walter Gilbert.
 After postdoctoral studies with Frederick Sanger in Cambridge England and Joe Sambrook at Cold Spring Harbor Laboratory, he joined the Cold Spring Harbor Laboratory faculty in 1984.
-There he served as assistant director of the Laboratory from 1994-2002 and from 1998-2004 was the founding dean of the Watson School of Biological Sciences, a doctoral degree-granting school.
-He arrived at the CIG in September 2004.
-Since his arrival, he has been vice-dean for biological sciences (2007–2009) and director of the School of Biology (2009–2015) of the Faculty of Biology and Medicine.
-Winship Herr is EMBO member since 2008.
+In 1998, he spearheaded the Laboratory’s transformation into a Ph.D. degree-granting institution with the establishment of the Watson School of Biological Sciences — he was its founding dean from 1998–2004.
+He arrived at the Center for Integrative Genomics in 2004.
+For the University of Lausanne Faculty of Biology and Medicine, he was vice-dean for biology (2007–2009) and director of the School of Biology (2009–2015).
+In 2008, he was elected member of the European Molecular Biology Organization (EMBO) and in 2009 received the degree of Doctor of Science, honoris causa, Watson School of Biological Sciences, Cold Spring Harbor Laboratory.

 Two complete sets of instructions contained within the genomes we inherit from our parents are responsible for directing a single cell — the zygote — to become an adult human being.
 This process results from controlled patterns of gene expression that are maintained as well as changed during many rounds of cell division, differentiation, and death.
 Control of gene transcription is fundamental to these processes, with genetic and epigenetic defects in transcriptional regulation often leading to human disease including cancer.